Renewability and TCB recovery¶

 Only small parts of the SGX infrastructure and code that runs inside enclaves needs to be operating correctly.

 Intel systems also have a chip called the 'management engine' (ME).
 Although some SGX apps use capabilities from this chip, Conclave doesn't use any ME services and thus the ME isn't a part of the trusted computing base.
+By implication bugs in the ME have no effect on your enclave.

 Recovering the TCB¶